View a recording of the PayFlex Presentation.

 If you enroll after 4:00 pm EST, 12/31/21, you will need to submit a paper form before 4:00 pm EST, Wednesday, January 5, 2022.

 - If you and your spouse each have a health care FSA, you can each contribute up to $2,850

 - If you and your spouse each have a dependent care FSA, you are limited to $5,000 between the two of you.
 If you're married and filing taxes separately, your contribution limit is $2,500.

 You should assess your needs carefully for both the medical care and dependent care flexible spending accounts and take advantage of all the tax savings you can reasonably estimate.

-Beginning with plan year 2016, up to $500 of unused money in your current year medical care FSA account will be rolled over into the following plan year account to be used for eligible medical expenses.
+Up to $570 of unused money in your current year medical care FSA account will be rolled over into the following plan year account to be used for eligible medical expenses.

 The IRS allows Cornell to extend the time that flexible spending dependent care account participants can incur and submit claims for reimbursement.
-For example, if your 2018 dependent care annual amount is $5,000, you have until March 15, 2019 to incur additional expenses that can be used for reimbursement against your 2018 annual amount.
-REMINDER: Your dates of service MUST have occurred in 2018 to be eligible for reimbursement.
+For example, if your 2021 dependent care annual amount is $5,000, you have until March 15, 2022 to incur additional expenses that can be used for reimbursement against your 2021 annual amount.

 We encourage you to use this Workday Decision Enrollment Guide before going into Workday.